 Trained Service Dogs For Veterans Davis, CA

-Veterans in Davis, CA get custom-trained service dogs for free with lifetime support.
+We provide custom-trained service dogs for Veterans in Davis, CA free of charge with lifetime support.

 Veterans with psychological and/or physical disabilities experience an array of complex and chronic symptoms like nightmares, difficulty socializing, depression, and anxiety.
-Veterans with disabilities can have their PAVE service dogs perform specialized tasks that improve their quality of life.
-PAVE service dogs have been proven to provide support to Veterans in a variety of ways, from making basic tasks easier to providing critical support to those who face significant challenges.
+A PAVE service dog can complete specialized tasks for Veterans to improve their quality of life.
+PAVE service dogs are able to help with simple tasks as well as providing support for those facing significant challenges.

 - Increase your sleep quality and quantity

 - Positive social interactions can be increased

 - Lower symptoms of PTSD, MST, anxiety, and depression